 6. Celebrity Cruises

-Why: Celebrity ships are sophisticated and hip, and cater to couples on adult getaways, rather than families on holiday.
-Plus, there are plenty of onboard spaces tailor-made for parties of two -- from wine bars to multiple specialty dining venues, double pool loungers and top-deck lawns perfect for picnicking.
+Why: Celebrity' sophisticated ships cater to couples on adult getaways, rather than families on holiday.
+Plus, there are plenty of onboard spaces tailor-made for parties of two -- from wine bars to romantic restaurants, double pool loungers and cabanas, and a top-deck lawn that is perfect for picnicking.
 Itineraries range from Australia, New Zealand and the South Pacific to further afield in Europe and Alaska.

-Sweet Digs: For a true splurge, suites range in size from 300 to 1,636 square feet, with amenities such as separate living room/dining room areas, baby grand pianos, whirlpool tubs and large balconies.
+Sweet Suites: For a true splurge, suites range in size from 30 to 150 square metres, with amenities such as separate living room/dining room areas, baby grand pianos, hot tubs and large balconies.
 For couples who enjoy the spa experience, Celebrity's AquaClass cabins and suites create an oasis of calm on the bustling ships with massaging showerheads, complimentary spa-oriented bath and body products and upgraded bed linens.
 Plus, couples can seek further R&R with complimentary use of the AquaSpa Relaxation Room and Persian Garden and exclusive specialty restaurant, Blu.
 There's also good news for pairs looking for a private retreat without breaking the bank -- 85 percent of all cabins feature private balconies.

 Onboard Romance: It's easy to rekindle the romance with a picnic for two in the Lawn Club, a real grass lawn on the ships' top decks.
-Or hide away in a corner of the Deck 4 wine bar or martini bar, and get a little tipsy with your loved one; the aft Sunset Bar is great for views.
-The pool deck and adults-only Solarium also have cozy double sunbeds and hammocks for snuggling in the sun.
+The nearby Sunset Bar is great for views.
+Or hide away in a corner of the Deck 4 wine bar or martini bar.
+The pool deck and adults-only Solarium also have cosy double sunbeds and hammocks for snuggling in the sun.

 Dinner for Two: With so many top-notch specialty restaurants onboard, any table for two will do for a romantic night out.
-Our pick for couples (and anyone else, for that matter) is Murano, the upscale Continental restaurant offering both tasting and a la carte menus.
-Treat yourself and your sweetie to luxe dishes like caviar, escargots, sweetbreads or foie gras.
+Our pick for couples is Murano, an upscale restaurant offering both tasting and a la carte menus.
+Treat yourself to luxe dishes like caviar, escargots or foie gras.
 For dinner with a view, dine early at the back-of-the-ship Tuscan Grille, an Italian steakhouse with a wine country feel.
+For a bit of fun, Le Petit Chef at Qsine is an animated experience, literally, with a cartoon on your plate before each course -- it's coming soon to Solstice and already on Eclipse.

 7. Regent Seven Seas Cruises